typescene/typescene/packages/typescene/README.md

 The result is a toolkit that encourages developers to write readable, coherent code in a single code base, while still taking advantage of the benefits that the modern browser JS environment offers.

-Don&rsquo;t believe it&rsquo;s possible?
+Don&rsquo;t believe that this is possible?
 See how easy it is to get started with the examples in the [Async](http://typescene.github.io/typescene/async/#/samples) module documentation, then move on to [UI components](http://typescene.github.io/typescene/ui/#/overview/getting-started), and finally refer to best practices for putting everything together in a full [application](http://typescene.github.io/typescene/app).

 ## Installation